Tomer Machloof

-Tomer Machloof (תומר מחלוף; born 25 July 1991) is an Israeli film, television and stage actor and model.
+Tomer Machloof (תומר מחלוף; born 25 July 1991) is an Israeli film actor, television and stage actor and model.
 He is best known for his role as David in the HOT comedy series, Chanshi (2022), for which he received an Ophir Award nomination for Best Supporting Actor in a Comedy Series.

 Early life

 Machloof was born in 1991 in Bat Yam in Israel.
 He is the youngest of three children.
 His father is a butcher and his mother sells women's lingerie.
 He attended Shazar High School, majoring in theater.
 At the age of 15, he became increasingly religious and began studying at Kaf HacHaim, an ultra-orthodox yeshiva in Jerusalem.
-He later distanced himself fom ultra-orthodox Judaism.
+He later distanced himself from ultra-orthodox Judaism.

 At the age of 24 he moved to Tel Aviv and graduated from the Yoram Loewenstein Performing Arts Studio in 2018.

 Career

 Theater

 As part of his studies at Yoram Loewenstein's studio, he appeared in the plays "The Lost Women of Troy", "House of Ghosts" and "Hannah in the Haven".
 He also had a lead role in Arthur Miller's "A View from the Bridge" in 2018 alongside Niv Sultan.

 After graduating, he appeared in the play "Teacher of Life" at the Orna Porat Children's Theater and "Seven" at Beit Lessin Theater in 2018.

 In 2021, he appeared in the play "The Kaban" at the Habima Theater, in the role of Benny Efriat, a Golani Brigade fighter.

 He is returning to the Habima Theater in December 2025, to star alongside Joy Rieger in Noam Shmuel's production of The Caucasian Chalk Circle by Bertold Brecht.

+In September 2026, Machloof reunites with his Chanshi co-star, Aleeza Chanowitz at the Beit Lessin Theater for the play, "Sticky".